 Transgender: Transgender is an umbrella term for people with diverse gender identities and/or expressions that may differ from stereotypical gender norms.
-It includes, but is not limited to, people who identify as transsexual and people who describe themselves as being on a gender continuum rather than identifying with “male” or “female.”
+It includes, but is not limited to, people who describe themselves as being on a gender continuum rather than identifying with “male” or “female.”
 Transgender people may or may not undergo hormone treatment and/or medical procedures.

 Explanation of the Law

 The Saskatchewan Human Rights Commission enforces The Saskatchewan Human Rights Code (the Code).
 The Code provides for equal rights and opportunities, and freedom from discrimination.
 The Code recognizes the dignity and worth of every person in Saskatchewan and applies to the areas of contracts, education, employment, housing, professional trades and associations, public services, publications, purchase of property, occupations and trade unions.